johnpuddephatt/oclt/_projects/wolvercote.md

 ---
 title: Wolvercote Paper Mill
 date: 2016-08-23T09:30:33.000+00:00
-excerpt: 'An ambitious bid to buy land from Oxford University for a 260-home eco-village in Wolvercote.
+excerpt: A previous bid to buy land from Oxford University for a 260-home eco-village in Wolvercote.

-'
 layout: project

 ---